 A stable children’s insert seat will be needed on a standard toilet for young children.

 Choose a toilet step stool that is the correct height to support your child’s feet when sitting on the toilet.

 Some children may need additional supports.
 Individualised professional advice is highly recommended.

-Bathrooms and toilets are frequently very dull, uninteresting places.
-And at times, it can be a challenge to encourage a reluctant child into an uninteresting toilet.
+Toilets are frequently very dull, uninteresting and sometimes frightening spaces.
+And, at times, it can be a challenge to encourage a reluctant child into the toilet.